sodafoundation/api/COMMUNITY.md

 ## Meetings

-- The meeting will be held on every Tuesday at 1:00 UTC.
+- The meeting will be held on biweekly Tuesday at 1:00 UTC.
 Join in at [here](https://zoom.us/j/933703258).
 - Meeting notes and agenda can be found at [here](https://docs.google.com/document/d/1OKDp7iDw_l_5kGyniqTKtrwRFAZMvItGghsxfrCqr5c/edit#).

-If you are interested at work trackings on the meeting, please visit [WG Planning](https://docs.google.com/spreadsheets/d/1eFZsYCqTW8-zc8K6IMFUVhmzrZQKpOeO8Br0cCraPlU/edit#gid=0).
+If you are interested at work trackings on the meeting, please visit [WG Planning](https://docs.google.com/spreadsheets/d/1eFZsYCqTW8-zc8K6IMFUVhmzrZQKpOeO8Br0cCraPlU/edit#gid=1359957213).

 ## Leaders